hspearman/hspearman.github.io/jekyll/_posts/2016-03-08-xcom-documentation-errors.markdown

 date: 2016-03-10 21:10:00 -0600
 categories: xcom2 modding
 ---
 As a programmer and a huge XCOM fan, I was pretty excited that XCOM 2 was released with day-one modding support.

-The modding support features an SDK on Steam Workshop, along with PDFs to guide modders through the process.
-Eager to make my own mods, I turned to Firaxis' documentation to learn about UI modding.
+For my own mod, I ran some sample code as a starting point.
+Unfortunately, it didn't exactly compile-- in fact, the sample code is broken.

-I tried running some sample code as a starting point-- unfortunately, it didn't exactly compile.
-In fact, the sample code is broken.
+I finally got it working, but it took some trial-and-error and plenty of struggling.
+To save everyone else the trouble, I've documented the changes here.

-After plenty of struggling, I finally got it working.
-This post documents the changes needed to fix the code.
+## Finding the Sample Code

 Under the **Manipulating current UI elements** section of the UI doc (*XCOM 2 SDK > Documentation > Tech folder > XCOM2Mods_UserInterface.pdf*), this sample code is found: